 - Compliance is mandatory, or a court of law can enforce penalties.
 The order is passed to make a defaulter vacate with movable property within a stipulated time frame.

 Why Vigilance Is Warranted

 Landlords are required to provide safe environment within and around the leased property.
-Unsafe conditions such as violent behavior and drug addiction are serious offences, and issuing a 14-day notice to vacate helps the landlord fulfil social obligations.
+Unsafe conditions such as violent behavior and drug addiction are serious offenses, and issuing a 14-day notice to vacate helps the landlord fulfil social obligations.

 Damage to property may generate a financial burden on the landlord.
 Such violations must be highlighted in great detail to prevent future occurrence.
-Repairs may provide temporary relief, and if the same offence occurs twice, getting financial compensation from a court of law may take time.
+Repairs may provide temporary relief, and if the same offense occurs twice, getting financial compensation from a court of law may take time.

 Action To Evict Tenants Follows

 A writ must be filed, if a tenant does not leave in clear violation of the second notice.
 The tenant can offer reasons for not complying or may not agree to charges being made.
 In such cases, the landlord must be aware the writ petition is filed to regain possession for reasons other than non-payment of rent.

 Landlords can learn how to safeguard their rental properties in more detail by referring to the elaborate and updated article.
 Suggestions are offered on what to do after the 14-day notice to vacate fails to yield desired results.